ranote-009/SysMonitor/README.md

 ## Configuration Files

-The project includes a `server_info.json` configuration file that you should copy to the build directory when running the client.
+The project includes a `server_info.json` configuration file in the `Client` directory.
+You should copy this file to the build directory when running the client.
 This file specifies the server's IP address and port.
-You can modify these values to match your server configuration.
+Update these values to match your server configuration.

 ## Contributing